MicrosoftDocs/architecture-center/docs/best-practices/retry-service-specific.md

 | ConfigurationOptions |ConnectRetry<br /><br />ConnectTimeout<br /><br />SyncTimeout |3<br /><br />Maximum 5000 ms plus SyncTimeout<br />1000 |The number of times to repeat connect attempts during the initial connection operation.<br />Timeout (ms) for connect operations.
 Not a delay between retry attempts.<br />Time (ms) to allow for synchronous operations. |

 > [!NOTE]
-> For synchronous operations, `SyncTimeout` can add to the end-to-end latency, but setting the value too low can cause excessive timeouts (see [How to troubleshoot Azure Redis Cache][redis-cache-troubleshoot]).
+> For synchronous operations, `SyncTimeout` can add to the end-to-end latency, but setting the value too low can cause excessive timeouts.
+See [How to troubleshoot Azure Redis Cache][redis-cache-troubleshoot].
 In general, avoid using synchronous operations, and use asynchronous operations instead.
 For more information see [Pipelines and Multiplexers](http://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/PipelinesMultiplexers.md).
 >
 >